Don Siegel: Cameos

 Siegel had a small role as a bartender in Eastwood's Play Misty for Me, and in Dirty Harry.
 In Philip Kaufman's 1978 Invasion of the Body Snatchers, a remake of Siegel's 1956 film, he appears as a taxi driver.
-In Charley Varrick starring Walter Matthau (a film slated for Eastwood, but ultimately turned down by the actor), he has a cameo as a ping-pong player.
+In Charley Varrick, he has a cameo as a ping-pong player.
 He also appears in the 1985 John Landis film Into the Night.
-Siegel also has a small role in The Killers.
+Siegel also has a small role in his remake of The Killers.

+Honors

+Siegel received Lifetime Achievement honors from the Los Angeles Film Critics Association and the Telluride Film Festival.

-Personal life and death
+Personal life

 Siegel and actress Viveca Lindfors were married from 1948 to 1953.
 They had a son, Kristoffer Tabori.
-Siegel married Doe Avedon in 1957.
+He married Doe Avedon in 1957.
 They adopted four children and then divorced in 1975.
+Siegel then married Carol Rydall, a former secretary to Clint Eastwood.

+Death

-Siegel married Carol Rydall, a former secretary to Clint Eastwood.
-Siegel and Rydall remained together until he died at age 78 from cancer in Nipomo, California.
+Siegel died at age 78 from cancer in Nipomo, California.
 Siegel is buried near Highway 1 in the coastal Cayucos-Morro Bay District Cemetery.
 He was an atheist.